ibm-cloud-docs/openwhisk/openwhisk_annotations.md

 # Annotations

 {{site.data.keyword.openwhisk}} Actions, Triggers, Rules, and packages (collectively referred to as assets) can be decorated with `annotations`.
 Annotations are attached to assets just like parameters with a `key` that defines a name and `value` that defines the value.
-It is convenient to set them from the command line interface (CLI) via `--annotation` or `-a` for short.
+It is convenient to set them from the command line interface (CLI) by using the `--annotation` flag or `-a` for short.
 {: shortdesc}

 Rationale: Annotations were added to {{site.data.keyword.openWhisk_short}} to allow for experimentation without changing the underlying asset schema.
 Until the writing of this document, there was deliberate effort to not define what `annotations` are permitted.
 However, as annotations are more heavily used to impart semantic changes, it's important to start documenting them.